 All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterwards it yields the peaceful fruit of righteousness.Hebrews 12:11(NASB)

-It is indeed a privilege and an honour, to have God as our Father and Christ as our Brother, but with great privileges there comes great responsibility.
-As God's adoptive children, we are called to follow in the footsteps of the Lord Jesus Christ - God's only begotten Son, Who learned obedience by the things that He suffered.
+It is, indeed, a privilege and an honour to have God as our Father and Christ as our Brother, but with great privilege there comes great responsibility.
+As God's adoptive children, we are called to follow in the footsteps of the Lord Jesus Christ - God's only begotten Son Who learned obedience by the things that He suffered.

-The key to godly character-building, is patient endurance, which comes through discipline.
-It is a the willingness to learn from experiences, and through them, to develop a deepening trust.. that God's ways are always best, and that His correction is necessary and productive.
+The key to godly character-building is patient endurance... which comes through discipline.
+It is a willingness to learn from experiences, and through them to develop a deepening trust in God... that His ways are always best and that His correction is necessary and productive.
 But we are not always willing to endure it.
-This verse, in Hebrews, reminds us that being disciplined is not a particularly joyful event.. indeed, it can be quite painful and problematic.
-However, the end result produces a rich harvest of righteousness, peace, thanksgiving and praise - for those who are prepared to learn from it.
+This verse in Hebrews reminds us that being disciplined is not a particularly joyful event... indeed, it can be quite painful and problematic.
+However, the end result produces a rich harvest of righteousness, peace, thanksgiving, and praise - for those who are prepared to learn from it.

-Heavenly Father, I pray I may have a teachable spirit and a willingness to submit to Your chastening hand, in my life.
-I pray that I would learn the lessons that You would teach me, knowing that: “the Lord loves those He disciplines.'
-Thank You that Jesus is the perfect example of a Man, Who learned obedience.. by the things He suffered.
-May I follow His example in spirit and in truth - this I ask in Jesus name, AMEN.
+Heavenly Father, I pray I may have a teachable spirit and a willingness to submit to Your chastening hand in my life.
+I pray that I would learn the lessons that You would teach me, knowing that, "the Lord loves those He disciplines."
+Thank You that Jesus is the perfect example of a Man Who learned obedience by the things He suffered.
+May I follow His example in spirit and in truth, and I pray that I would grow in grace and mature in the faith so that I am spiritually complete and honouring to You.
+This I ask in Jesus' name, AMEN.

 Never miss a post